mrryanjohnston/Canvas-Fun/README.md

     npm install npm@1.2.10 -g

 ###Mongoose package
 Mongoose can be a butt.
-You may need to install it prior to running npm install. e.g.:
+You may need to install it prior to running npm install.

     npm install mongoose
     npm install

 ###MongoDB setup
 You'll need to have a copy of mongodb running a database.
 We recommend using [mongoctl](http://github.com/mongolab/mongoctl).
-More directions on this later.
+Install python, build tools, and pip.
+Pick one of the follow based on your OS/distro:

+    sudo apt-get install python build-essential python-pip
+    sudo pacman -S base-devel python python-pip (should test this too) sudo yum install python python-pip build-essential ??? (need to test this)

+Then:

+    sudo pip install mongoctl
+    create mongoctl config, server config, cluster config mongoctl start [servername]

 ## Misc.
 Card sprite provided by [Brandon Ardiente](http://ardisoft.net/svg-z-cards/) under the LGPL.